FAQs

 You can find out more about the process of applying for a DCO on the National Infrastructure Planning website

 We anticipate that the development process through DCO submission and examination will take between two to three years.
-We intend to submit our application for development consent to the Planning Inspectorate in early to mid 2024.
-Subject to consent being granted, construction would start no sooner than 2026.
+We intend to submit our application for development consent to the Planning Inspectorate in early to March 2025.
+Subject to consent being granted, construction would start no sooner than 2027.

 Beacon Fen Energy Park would comprise the installation of solar photovoltaic panels (PV) and an on-site energy storage facility.